 These are supposedly real questions on an Australian tourism website.

 Now we all know that people from Australia are one of a kind.
-They don’t take stupid questions lightly and that is definitely true with these questions about Australia, which are from potential visitors and which were posted on a website dedicated to Australian tourism.
+They don’t take stupid questions lightly and they have got a great sense of humour.
+That is definitely true with these questions about Australia, which are from potential visitors to the country and which were posted on a website dedicated to Australian tourism.

-Each question shows the country that the inquirer came from.
-The answers are the actual responses by the Aussie website and are hilarious.
+Each question below shows the country that the inquirer came from.
+The answers are the actual responses by the Aussie website staff and they are hilarious.

 Does it ever get windy in Australia?
 I have never seen it rain on TV, so how do the plants grow?
 (UK)